Readiness to Learn

 Janus, M. & Offord, D. (2007).
 Development and psychometric properties of the Early Development Instrument (EDI): A measure of children’s school readiness.
 Canadian Journal of Behavioural Science, 39, 1-22.

-Readiness To Learn Sustainable Development Goals
+Readiness to Learn in the Sustainable Development Goals

 4. Ensure inclusive and quality education for all and promote lifelong learning